stockc/mnug/public/meetup/next_meetup.md

 ### When?

 Talks starting at 6:00pm.
-Admission with beer & pizza from 7:15pm.
+Admission with beer & food from 7:15pm.

 ### Where?
 *   **18:00: First talk**